vyra-entity/vyra_base_python/docs/com/ipc_communication.rst

 ❌ **Not suitable for:**

 * Inter-module communication (use ROS2)
-* Communication across container boandaries
+* Communication across container boundaries
 * External API access

 .. note::